alf45tar/PedalinoMini/README.md

 - Tag name truncated fix
 - Led color on boot fix
 - Add Debounce Interval and Simultanesou Gap Time in Options
+- Press & Release event for streamline actions
+- Inactivity timeout switch off display and leds
+- Added Default as led option in Sequences
+- Added "Set Bank" action in Sequences
+- Added "Step by Step+" and "Step by Step-" to run sequence step by step forward and backward

 [PedalinoMini™ Case 1](https://github.com/alf45tar/PedalinoMini-Case-1) is available to sponsors only.